 5.1 Consultation has taken place with the members of the CIPB which includes Cabinet Members.
-Members of the CIPB have contributed to the preparation of the 2021/22 to 2025/26 Capital Strategy and Capital Programme.
-Scrutiny by the Overview & Scrutiny Performance and Value for Money Select Committee is a key stage in the consultation process.
+The members of the CIPB have contributed to the preparation of the 2021/22 to 2025/26 Capital Strategy and Capital Programme.
+Consultation also took place with the Members of the Overview and Scrutiny Performance and Value for Money Select Committee at the meeting of 28 January 2021.
+The Select Committee was content to commend the report to Cabinet without any revision.
+The report was presented to Cabinet at its meeting on 23 February 2021.
+Cabinet was content to commend the report to Council.